• About

 How To Cut A Bone-In Ribeye Roast

 This roast recipe is tender, so it's very easy to carve.
-I cut in between the rib bones.
-The meat falls off the bone, so it's not really rocket science.
+I cut between the rib bones.
+The meat falls off the bone, as evidenced in the picture below.

 tomahawk ribeye roast